-Fair V Fair Value Measured as of September 30, 2021 Level 1 Level 2 Level 3 Total Liabilities: Common stock warrant liabilities \$ - \$ - \$ 17,703 \$ 17,703 Total fair value \$ - \$ - \$ 17,703 \$ 17,703 Fair V Value Measur ed as of Decembe er 31, 2020 Fair V Level 1 Value Measure Level 2 ed as of Decembe Level 3 er 31, 2020 Total Liabilities: Liabilities: Common stock warrant liabilities
+Fair Value Measured as of March 31, 2022

+Level 1 Level 2 Level 3 Total

+Liabilities:

+Common stock warrant liabilities \$ - \$ - \$1,236 \$1,236

+Total fair value \$ - \$ - \$1,236 \$1,236

+2 ed as of Decer

+1 4 MM Level 1 Level 2 Level 3 Total

+Liabilities:

+Common stock warrant liabilities \$ - \$ - \$6,447

+Ψ0, ΤΤ / \$6,447 \$6,447

 The Company performs procedures such as comparing prices obtained from independent sources to ensure that appropriate fair values are recorded.
 Because the transfer of certain private warrants to anyone outside of a small group of individuals constituting the sponsors of LSAC would result in these private warrants having similar terms as the public warrants, management determined that the fair value of each of these private warrants is approximately double that of a public warrant, with a modest adjustment for short-term marketability restrictions.
 Accordingly, these private warrants are classified as Level 3 financial instruments.
 The estimated fair value of the private warrants is determined with Level 3 inputs using Black-Scholes and Monte Carlo simulations.
+There were no changes to the number of private warrants underlying the Level 3 financial instruments during the three-month period ended March 31, 2022.

-There were no transfers between Level 1, 2 or 3 during the three- and nine-month periods ended September 30, 2021.
+There were no transfers between Level 1, 2 or 3 during the three-month period ended March 31, 2022.

-The following table presents changes in Level 3 liabilities measured at fair value for the nine-month period ended September 30, 2021.
+The following table presents changes in Level 3 liabilities measured at fair value for the three-month period ended March 31, 2022.
 Both observable and unobservable inputs were used to determine the fair value of positions that the Company has classified within the Level 3 category.
 Unrealized gains and losses associated with liabilities within the Level 3 category include changes in fair value that were attributable to both observable (e.g., changes in market interest rates) and unobservable (e.g., changes in unobservable long-dated volatilities) inputs (in thousands).

+Warrant

-Warrant Liability
+Liability

-Balance - January 1, 2021 \$ 32,308
+Balance - January 1, 2022 \$ 6,447

-Reclassification of warrant liabilities due to warrant exercises (2,503)

-Change in fair value (12,102)
+Change in fair value (5,211)

-Balance - September 30, 2021 \$ 17,703
+Balance - March 31, 2022 \$ 1,236

-A summary of the weighted average (in aggregate) significant unobservable inputs (Level 3 inputs) used in measuring the Company's warrant liabilities that are categorized within Level 3 of the fair value hierarchy as of September 30, 2021 and December 31, 2020 is as follows:
+A summary of the weighted average (in aggregate) significant unobservable inputs (Level 3 inputs) used in measuring the Company's warrant liabilities that are categorized within Level 3 of the fair value hierarchy as of March 31, 2022 and December 31, 2021 is as follows:

-As of 0 D- As of
+As of March 31, 2022 As of December 31, 2021

-September 3 2021 u, De cember 31, 2020

-Stock price \$ 16.1 7 \$ 20.91
+Stock price \$ 4.00 \$ 10.19

-Exercise price \$ 11.5 0 \$ 11.50
+Exercise price \$ 11.50 \$ 11.50

-Option term (years) 4 2 5.0
+Option term (years) 3.7 4.0

-Volatility (annual) 29 3% 29.4%
+Volatility (annual) 48.4% 32.5%

-Risk-free rate 0 8% 0.4%
+Risk-free rate 2.4% 1.1%

 Dividend yield (per share) 0% 0%